MotherTeresaHS/Guest-Linux-OS/README.md

 ## Install base OS

+- **NOTE**: Ensure the hard drive is the SMALLEST size of all the machines you will clone.
+You can not clone a larger drive onto a smaller one.
+You can clone a smaller one onto a larger one though.
 - for this installation I am using Debian 13, Trixie
   - downlaod the latest ISO and burn it to a USB
   - go through the standard install